By Rob Shaul

 At MTI we strive to simplify and improve our design for both fitness programming and research study design.

 The “blood and guts” editing that takes place along the way is cathartic and ultimately liberating.
-Getting to “simple” caused us to challenge assumptions, tradition, and righteous principles.
+Getting to “simple” caused us to challenge assumptions, traditions, and righteous principles.

 Over nearly a decade now of fitness programming for mountain and tactical athletes, several of my righteous principles have been cut away by the ruthless journey to simple design.
 These include a heavy emphasis on strength, sophisticated patterning exercises, and entire core training theory, long warm ups, and entire stamina training theory, disregard for endurance, sessions full of garbage reps, and on and on.

 Efficient, transferable (outside the gym), effective fitness programming for mountain and tactical athletes has always been the overarching target.
-We’ve been able to hit it, most the time – and hopefully our success rate keeps improving as a result of simple cycle and session design.
+We’ve been able to hit it, most of the time – and hopefully, our success rate keeps improving as a result of simple cycle and session design.

-I use the programmed unload weeks to test new ideas and sessions design on myself and the other tactical “lab rats.”
-Below is the strength and chassis integrity session we completed last Wednesday and following is a discussion of the thought behind it.
+I use the unload weeks to test new ideas and session designs on myself and the other tactical “lab rats.”
+Below are the strength and chassis integrity session we completed last Wednesday followed by a discussion of the thought behind it.